Jean-François Copé: Political functions

-In September 2012 Copé denounced the development of an anti-White racism by people living in France, sparking a nationwide controversy in media and politics.
+In September 2012, Copé denounced the development of an anti-White racism by people living in France, sparking a nationwide controversy in media and politics.

-On 19 November 2012 Copé declared himself winner of the Union for a Popular Movement leadership election with 50,03% of votes, an assertion that was contradicted by François Fillon who asserted his own victory.
+On 19 November 2012, Copé declared himself winner of the Union for a Popular Movement leadership election with 50,03% of votes, an assertion that was contradicted by François Fillon who asserted his own victory.
 In the following days, the crisis amplified with a mutual accusation of fraud.

 On 27 February 2014 Le Point magazine accused Copé of using a friend's company as contractor for UMP's events organisation, and overpaying it.
 Copé rejected the charges, accused the magazine's editor of persecution and sued him.

 Following UMP's poor results in the 2014 European elections and accusations linked with the Bygmalion invoices scandal, Copé was forced to resign as UMP chairman on 27 May 2014.
 However, Copé was eventually cleared of all wrongdoing by the justice.

-A candidate to the 2016 Republican primary, he ended last with only 0.3%.
+A candidate to the 2016 Republican primary, Copé ended last with only 0.3%.
 He supported Alain Juppé against his former rival François Fillon in the second ballot.

+In June 2024, the Paris prosecutor's office opened an investigation against Copé, concerning the use of municipal vehicles for purposes beyond his duties as mayor of Meaux.
+This investigation followed a report from the anti-corruption association Anticor, in February 2023, for alleged acts of "embezzlement of public funds".

+In the Republicans' 2025 leadership election, Copé endorsed Bruno Retailleau to succeed Éric Ciotti as the party's new chair.